Pharmaceutical Sciences (PHS)

 PHS 763 Res Proj in Drug Dev & Ind Pha (3 credits)

-An advanced level research project in a selected area of drug delivery systems.
+This graduate level course an advanced level research project in a selected area of drug delivery systems.
 This course can be taken multiple times.

 Prerequisites: PHS 761